top of page

 A Ruud Type F Size no. 3 instantaneous and automatic water heater from 1906

-The Thermal Valve Model, Type F, of the Ruud Instantaneous Automatic Water Heater is a design that allows the user to instantaneously heat water for on demand applications while not heating, thus saving fuel, when not in use.
-The Type F was able to use LP gas, natural gas, and gasoline, requiring only a change of burner spud orifices, and was manufactured in two variations, the "Standard Pressure Heaters," designed to operate in conditions where pressure was at least twenty-five pounds per square inch (1.7 bar), and "Low Pressure Heaters," where operational water pressure could be as low as four pounds per square inch (0.3 bar).
-Thermal Valve Model, Type F heaters were manufactured in four residential sizes reflective of their output in gallons per minute: 3, 4, 6, 8.
-In 1915, there were approximately one-hundred-thousand of the Type F installed throughout The United States and Canada.
+The Type F could use LP gas, natural gas, and gasoline, requiring only a change of burner spud orifices.
+It was manufactured in two variations: "Standard Pressure Heaters," designed to operate in conditions where pressure was at least twenty-five pounds per square inch (1.7 bar), and "Low-Pressure Heaters," where operational water pressure could be as low as four pounds per square inch (0.3 bar).

 Ruud Heating and Air Conditioning Equipment